 Kernel operates a weekly investment cycle- meaning that any orders placed before Wednesday lunchtime will be executed on Wednesday.

 I have noticed that if I have deposited money into Kernel, and since it is not an instant transaction, sometimes I forget to put in an order.
 Kernel send me a reminder that I have money in my wallet and that to meet the Wednesday deadline, I need to place my order soon.

 Not an overly flashy feature- but I have found it to be a little useful reminder since I have not set up an auto-invest yet.

 Kernel’s Blog and Newsletter

-Kernel run their own blog with useful information not only on their funds and platform but about investing in general.
-Everything from how to choose the right index funds, through to the known risks about investing.
-They are short, well written informative posts for any investor.
+Kernel runs its own blog with useful information not only on its funds and platform but about investing in general.
+Everything from how to choose the right index funds, to the known risks about investing.
+They are short, well-written informative posts for any investor.

 Dean and Catherine from Kernel have been featured on both the NZ Everyday Investors and Cooking the books podcasts.
-I know these appearances are a long-form of marketing- but you do get to learn a bit more about Kernel and their philosophy.
+I know these appearances are a long form of marketing- but you do get to learn a bit more about Kernel and its philosophy.

 - What is Kernel?